utkarshmangal/Company-Website/README.md

 # Web Development Services Website

-Welcome to the repository for our College Project showcasing a website offering web development services.
+Welcome to the repository for the Project showcasing a website offering web development services.
 This project is designed using HTML, CSS, and Bootstrap, and serves as an educational demonstration of web development skills.

 ## Table of Contents